Fishing Rods: Basics

 - Rods also come in a variety of lengths.
 Shorter rods provide more power for fighting a fish and are commonly used for trolling and big game fishing.
 Longer rods can cast farther — surf casting rods and fly rods are often quite long up to 14 feet.
 These rods dissemble into up to four pieces for easier transport.
 Most rods up to around 6 feet are one-piece.

-Selecting the Best Fishing Rod
+Selecting a Fishing Rod

 A fishing rod can be made of fiberglass or graphite.
 Fiberglass is tougher and generally more flexible and can be less expensive.
 Graphite is lighter, stiffer, and more sensitive but easier to damage.
 Like many other pieces of fishing gear, it’s a trade off.
 The best fishing rods are the ones you are comfortable using.